ncarlier/feedpushr/README.md

 ## Filters

 Before being sent articles can be modified through a filter chain.

+A filter is declared as a URL.
+The scheme of the URL is the filter name.
+Other parts of the URL configure the filter.

 Currently, there are two built-in filter:

-- `foo`:
+- `title://?prefix=Feedpushr:`:
-  This filter will prefix the title of the article with the name of the application.
+  This filter will prefix the title of the article with a given value.
-- `fetch`:
+- `fetch://`:
   This filter will attempt to extract the content of the article from the source URL.